I’ve Been Sent to Mediation in Personal Injury Case.

 Very possibly the finest trial attorney of this generation has stated: “there are always options”.
 In the context of a personal injury case, this is no less true.
 Yes, there are.
 Although mediation is typically ordered in most Maryalnd serious car accident cases, mediation is a voluntary process [parties can opt out by agreeing not to mediate or that the process would be less than fruitful.]
 The process occurs with a “mediator” – a neutral third party who works to facilitate an agreement if possible.

 Typically retired judges or seasoned Baltimore personal injury lawyers serve as mediators.

 Arbitration, another option for resolution, is a little more formal.
 Typically the rules of evidence apply, and the arbitrator does not facilitate agreement, but actually decides the case on the merits, as a judge would.
-Some contracts call for "binding arbitration", and, depending on your case, you should consult your injury attorney to examine if there might be economic incentives to arbitrate rather than litigate.
-I have litigated thousands of cases over the years.
+Some contracts call for “binding arbitration”, and, depending on your case, you should consult your injury attorney to examine if there might be economic incentives to arbitrate rather than litigate.
+I Attorney Eric T. Kirk have litigated thousands of cases over the years.
 I extend a complimentary case evaluation to all my clients.